OWASP/raider/docs/api/user/operations.rst

 Success
 +++++++

-Operation that will exit Raider and print the error message.
+Operation that will indicate that the FlowGraph has completed successfully and stop running any further.
+Print the optional successh message.

 .. code-block:: hylang

-   (Error "Login failed.")
+   (Success "Login succeeded.")

-.. autoclass:: Error
+.. autoclass:: Success
    :members:

 .. _operations_failure: